partykit/partykit/apps/docs/src/content/docs/guides/persisting-state-into-storage.md

 Server restarts happen when:

-- You re-deploy the party using `partykit deploy`.
+- You re-deploy the project using `partykit deploy`.
 - Having opted into [Hibernation](/guides/scaling-partykit-servers-with-hibernation/), the server is currently not processing messages.
 - There's an unexpected error in the PartyKit runtime (for example, a hardware fault).
 - The server reaches its maximum lifetime.

 If you want to guarantee that your party state is not lost between server restarts, you'll need to save the state somewhere and reload it when your party starts up again.

 You can store your state in a third-party edge-compatible database such as PlanetScale or Supabase, or send it to an arbitrary API endpoint of your choice.
-The most convenient storage option is to use [`Party.storage`](/reference/partyserver-api/#partystorage/).
+The most convenient storage option is to use [`Room.storage`](/reference/partyserver-api/#roomstorage/).

 ## Data format